-The LCFI work in collaboration with colleagues at FNAL and Washington University has continued.
-Recent prgreaa has been made in the investigation of the previously described "all-silicon" vertex detector.
+LCFI work in collaboration with colleagues at FNAL and Washington University has continued.
+Progress has been made in the investigation of the previously described "all-silicon" vertex detector.
 First finite-element models of the effects of cable forces on this structure have been produced.
-A preliminary result on the 600 μm distortion in a single piece of silicon caused by applying a force to an attached cable is shown.
+A preliminary result, illustrating the 600 $\mu$ m distortion in a single piece of silicon caused by applying a force to an attached cable, is shown in Figure 31.